 Final Thoughts on Where to Stay in New Orleans

-In this guide, we’ve highlighted our five favourite neighbourhoods in New Orleans.
+In this guide, I’ve highlighted my five favourite neighbourhoods in New Orleans.
 If you’re still not sure where to stay, here’s a quick recap.

-We also recommend the Melrose Mansion Hotel New Orleans.
+I also recommend the Hotel Mazarin.
 Set in the French Quarter, this hotel is packed with charm, elegance and southern hospitality.